India reports second case of coronavirus in southern state of Kerala

 The patient has tested positive for the virus and has been kept in isolation in a hospital.
 The person is stable and is being closely monitored, the statement said.

-Last week India reported that a student who had returned from the Chinese city of Wuhan, the epicenter of the virus outbreak, had tested positive and was being treated in isolation.
+Last week India reported that a student who had returned from the Chinese city of Wuhan, the epicentre of the virus outbreak, had tested positive and was being treated in isolation.

 The new strain of coronavirus, which originated in Hubei province in central China late last year, has so far killed more than 300 people amid more than 14,000 total reported cases.
 Globally, around 130 cases have been reported.